DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-05-26-managing-study-sites-on-behalf-of-providers.md

 > Enter a study site name

+If the user selects a study site from the autocomplete that has already been added to the organisation, we show the error message:

+> [Study site name] has already been added

+#### Unique reference number (URN)

+URNs are optional.
+If the user enters a URN, it must be 5 or 6 digits long.
+If they do not enter a valid URN, we show an error message:

+> Enter a valid unique reference number (URN) - it must be 5 or 6 digits long

 #### Address

 Address line 1, town or city, and postcode are required address fields.